tskarvone/fskq/README.md

 # Usage

 Clone or download the repository and add `fskq` directory to your MATLAB search path.
-The three numerical experiments of the article (as well as some additional illustrations) are in the `examples` directrory.
+The three numerical experiments of the article (as well as some additional illustrations) are in the `examples` directory.
 The file `demo.m` contains some simple examples that demonstrate how to use the MATLAB functions.

 # Contributors